pingles/try/README.md

 # try

-`try` helps to repeatedly run a command until it succeeds.
+`try` repeatedly runs a command until it succeeds (when it returns an exit code of `0`).

 Often I find I want to run a command repeatedly until it succeeds.
 For example, when spawning virtual machines I'll keep running `ssh me@mymachine`.
 These commands often fail to complete successfully (SSH not authorized, no DNS etc.) but *should* succeed eventually.

 ## Building

     $ make

+## Installing

+You can specify the directory you'd like to install the binary to by setting a `PREFIX` environment variable when you `make install`.

+    $ PREFIX=/usr/local make install

+The binary would be placed in `$PREFIX/bin/try`.

 ## Running